speardragon/speardragon.github.io/_posts/Computer Science/Data structure and algorithm with Python/2022-05-25-[자료구조와 알고리즘] Shortest Path Algorithms].md

 ![image](https://user-images.githubusercontent.com/79521972/170177765-be7ce602-30f2-4f2b-a003-3b8e9eb9b6ba.png)

 Each algorithm in the chapter calls Initialize-single-source and then repeatedly relaxes edges.

 Moreover, <mark>relaxation is the only means by which shortest-path estimates and predecessors change.</mark>

 The algorithms in the chapter differ in how many times they relax each edge and the order in which they relax edges.

-Dijkstra's algorithm and the shortest-paths algorithm for directed acyclic graphs relax **each edge exactly once**.
+**Dijkstra's algorithm** and **the shortest-paths algorithm** for directed acyclic graphs relax **each edge exactly once**.

+- 노드 당 정확히 한 번

 The Bellman-Ford algorithm relaxes **each edge |V| ㅡ 1 times.**